 Since the pavers aren’t exactly the same size, it’s near impossible for everything to line up perfectly.
 If the spacing is off a little or one of the top pavers doesn’t line up perfectly with the bottom pavers, that’s ok.
 As long as you are pleased with the end result!

 You don’t need to worry about spacing the stones on the next few layers of pavers.
 As long as the bottom layer of pavers has some spacing for Oxygen that should be sufficient to sustain a fire.
-That being said, we did space the stones on the bottom two layers.
+That being said, we did space the stones on the bottom two layers for this custom fire pit.

-Keep adding layers until you’ve reached the desired fire pit height.
+Keep adding layers until you’ve reached the desired backyard fire pit height.

 Once you’re done, take a step back and make sure everything looks ok.